 My name is Hyeon Seung Lee, and I am a senior at the University of Arizona majoring in Physiology and Medical Sciences with a minor in Biochemistry.
 I have been a member of Dr. Chang’s research lab for almost 3 years now, starting since November of 2019 as a freshman volunteer.
 Our lab focuses on studying the underlying mechanisms of chronic sinusitis and its associated virus called rhinovirus, the most frequent cause of the common cold.
 Outside of lab work, I enjoy reading novels, watching TV shows and movies, and playing games.
 I am also a huge foodie, so I like to go to restaurants and try new foods, or if I have the opportunity, make them myself.
 My favorite foods include charcuterie (meat and cheese) boards, Korean stews, and barbeque.

-Hi Everyone!
-My name is Alyssa Sullivan and I am a senior undergraduate student in the Honors College at the University of Arizona.
-I...
+Hello!
+My name is Connor Smith and I am twenty-one year old undergraduate student at the University of Arizona pursuing a Bachelor of Science...